nus-cs2103/website-base/admin/project-deliverables.md

 * **First, don't freak out if there are lot of bug reports.** Many can be duplicates and some can be _false positives_.
 In any case, we anticipate that all of these products will have some bugs and our penalty for bugs is not harsh.
 Furthermore, it depends on the severity of the bug.
 Some bug may not even be penalized.

-* **Do not edit the subject or the description.
-Do not close bug reports.** Your response (if any) should be added as a comment.
+* **Do not edit the subject or the description.** Your response (if any) should be added as a comment.

+* You may (but not required to) close the bug report after you are done processing it, as a convenient means of separating the 'processed' issues from 'not yet processed' issues.

 * **If the bug is reported multiple times**, mark all copies EXCEPT one as duplicates using the `duplicate` tag (if the duplicates have different severity levels, you should ==keep the one with the highest severity==).
 In addition, ==use [this technique](https://help.github.com/articles/about-duplicate-issues-and-pull-requests/) to indicate which issue they are duplicates of==.
 Duplicates can be omitted from processing steps given below.